MacNider Campground's tenting program temporarily suspended after recent shooting

 MASON CITY, Iowa - Last Friday's shooting incident at MacNider Campground is prompting some action to make sure campers are safe this summer.

-The city's Parks & Recreation Department has temporarily suspended tent camping at the campground for the time being.
+The city's Parks & Recreation Department has temporarily suspended tent camping at the campground.
 Recreation superintendent Brian Pauly notes there has been an increase in behavioral incidents surrounding tent camping at the park, and there needs to be some protocol put in place.

 "We need to get ahead of it.
 There's petty theft happening with our tent campers currently.
 We need to get a grasp on what we are, and where we want to go for the future."